 Words can illuminate our hearts; they contain seeds of invitation to cross a new threshold.
 Words ripen within us.
 We can receive a word and not realize its full impact for our lives for a long while until one day we suddenly see things differently.
 Lectio divina is an ancient practice of listening deeply to the voice of God shimmering in sacred texts.
 Lectio cultivates in us the ability to be fully present to the holy call which emerges from words.

 Lectio divina is a practice of being present to each moment in a heart-centered way.
 We are often taught in churches to think through our prayers – reciting words and formulas which are valuable elements of our shared traditions, but only one window into God’s presence.
 In lectio we invite God to speak to us in an unmediated way.
 Our memories, images, and feelings become an important context for experiencing God’s voice active in us and we discover it when we pray in a heart-centered way.
 Those words moving through us break open God’s invitation to us in this moment of our lives and calls us to respond in some way.

 Are you longing for a transformative journey to deeper intimacy with God through an ancient practice?
 Would you like to cultivate a contemplative way of being with scripture and the world?
-Would you like to have a guide for the season of Lent supporting you through regular reflections and guided meditation practices?
+Would you like to have a guide supporting you through regular reflections and guided meditation practices?